 ANS - acronym for American Numismatic Society.

-Black Cabinent - When a coin collector has a collection of counterffeit coins for their own personal reference, such a collection is generally known as a "black cabinent."
+Black Cabinet - When a coin collector has a collection of counterfeit coins for their own personal reference, such a collection is generally known as a "black cabinet."

 Cast Copy - contemporary counterfeit Capped Bust half dollar that is cast usually from a plaster mold of a genuine coin.